ess-dmsc/jenkins-shared-library/README.md

 ### The test branch

-To test changes to the library on Jenkins before merging to _master_, you can merge them to the _test_ branch that is used in https://github.com/ess-dmsc/jenkins-shared-library-test.
+To test changes to the library on Jenkins before merging to _master_, merge them to the _test_ branch.
+The Jenkinsfie for this repository runs tests based on the _test_ version of the library.

 ### Does this library use proper Groovy coding conventions or style?